fabiolenzi/amcom-jedi-masters/README.md

 # Find me a master

-Some considerations before runnig:
+Some considerations before running:

-Due the short time, the project was kept simple: no use of routes or Redux and no tests were writen.
+Due to the short time, the project was kept simple: no use of routes or Redux and no tests were written.

 You can find this project on [Github](https://github.com/fabiolenzi/amcom-jedi-masters).